Beliavsky/DataFrame/README.md

    EEM -- iShares MSCI Emerging Markets (emerging market stocks) TLT -- iShares 20+ Year Treasury Bond (U.S. long-term government bonds)
 ```
+The pairwise correlations of returns of all the stock ETFs (SPY, EFA, EEM) all exceed 0.8, while they are negatively correlated to TLT.